swiftlang/swift-foundation/CONTRIBUTION_GUIDELINE.md

 - Merely explain what the implementation does
 - Reference the PR or bug that motivated the change (belongs in the PR description)
 - Repeat information accessible from `git blame`
+- Reference other projects (ICU, CLDR, another library's headers, issues, or tests).
+Describe our own behavior and the reason for it, not what another codebase does.
+Comments like these don't age well as future readers can't easily verify these.

-**Let clear names replace comments.** Review the names of your functions and their arguments.
+**Replace comments with clear names.** Review the names of your functions and their arguments.
 If a name is clear on its own, drop any comment that only restates what it does.
 If you need a comment to explain what the code is doing, improve the name instead of adding the comment.

 **Using TODOs:** Remove stale TODOs when addressing them.
 For future refactoring opportunities you are *not* addressing in this PR, use `// TODO:`.